DSI-FDI/final-project/iteration_2_and_3_dsi.md

 ###Form factor

 Our hardware (the lenses) is combined with software (augmented reality application) to offer a great user experience.
-The lenses are very comfortable and they are smoothly integrated in the eyes, so this an advantage.
+The lenses are very comfortable and they are smoothly integrated in the eyes, so this is an advantage.

 Our product is integrated in the user eyes, so we have the possibility to create a 180 degrees interface.
 However, we only want to concentrate our design in very defined and **strategic areas** that will let the user to **interact naturally** while receiving a valuable information to have a successful date.